hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Minimu capacity doesn't mean that we can't upload a file less than the minimum size
 		- Minimum duration doesn't mean neither that we can't delete an object before the minimum duration
 		- They only mean that we'll be billed for a minimum size and a minimum period of time
-- It is setup at object level
+- It's setup at object level
 	- Initially: during the upload process or
 	- Once the object is loaded, it can be Changed manually or by Lifecycle policies
 - ![S3 Tiers/Classes](https://awscertifiedsolutionsarchitectassociatedocs.s3.amazonaws.com/S3_StorageClasses.png)